openziti/ziti-tunnel-sdk-c/docker/README.md

 - `ZITI_ENROLL_TOKEN`: Optionally, you may supply the enrollment token JWT as a string if `${ZITI_IDENTITY_BASENAME}.jwt` is not mounted
 - `ZITI_IDENTITY_WAIT`: Optionally, you may configure the container to wait max seconds for the JWT or JSON file to appear in the mounted volume

-## Use Case: Hosting Ziti Services {#use-case-hosting}
+## Use Case: Hosting OpenZiti Services

 This use case involves deploying the OpenZiti tunneler as a reverse proxy to publish regular network servers to your OpenZiti Network.
-You will use the `openziti/ziti-host` container image for this use case.
+You may locate the published servers in a Docker bridge network (use network mode `bridge`) or the Docker host's network (use network mode `host`).
+See [the Linux tunneler doc](https://openziti.github.io/ziti/clients/linux.html) for general info about the OpenZiti tunneler.
+Use the `openziti/ziti-host` container image for this use case.

 ### Container Image `openziti/ziti-host`

 This image runs `ziti-edge-tunnel run-host` to invoke the hosting-only mode of the tunneler.
 The parent image of this container is `openziti/ziti-edge-tunnel`.
-The hosting-only mode (`ziti-edge-tunnel run-host`) of the Linux tunneler is helpful for publishing containerized servers.
-YOu may locate the published servers in a Docker bridge network (use network mode `bridge`) or the Docker host's network (use network mode `host`).

-See [the Linux tunneler doc](https://openziti.github.io/ziti/clients/linux.html) for general info about the OpenZiti Linux tunneler.

 #### Image Tags for `openziti/ziti-host`